 The coded line print in Pomegranate rind yellow.
 Wabi Sabi Studio, Bagru, India.
 2020 Travel Diaries

-We couldn’t go without black for our caftans, so we reached out to Kriti and Avinash at Wabi Sabi Studio to formulate a deep black sourced from iron.
+We couldn’t go without black, so we reached out to Kriti and Avinash at Wabi Sabi Studio to formulate a deep black sourced from iron.